cositools/cosi-setup/README.md

 ```
 --cositoolspath=[path to COSItools - default: "COSItools"]
     This is the path to where the COSItools will be installed.
 If the path exists, we will try to update them.

 --branch=[name of a git branch - default: main]
     Choose a specific branch of the COSItools git repositories.
     If the option is not given the latest release will be used.
     If the branch does not exist for all repositories use the main/master branch.

+--pull-behavior-git=[stash (default), merge]
+     Choose how to handle changes in git repositories:
+     "stash": stash the changes and pull the latest version
+     "merge": merge the changes -- the script will stop on error
+     "no": Do not change existing repositories in any way (no pull, no branch switch, etc.)

 --extras=[list of extra packages not installed by default]
      Add a few extra packages not installed by default since, e.g., they are too large